Religion in Abkhazia: Islam

-According to the 2003 census, 16% of respondents identified themselves as Muslim.
+According to the 2003 census, 16% of respondents identified themselves as Muslim and according to the 2011 census 10% of respondents identified themselves as Muslim.
 There are two mosques in Abkhazia, one in Gudauta and one in Sukhumi.

 History of Islam in Abkhazia

 Islam spread in Abkhazia during the times of Ottoman domination in the region from the 16th until the 18th century.
+The first evidence of Abkhazian Muslims was given by the Turkish historian Evliya Çelebi in the 1640s, whose mother was Abkhazian.
 Throughout the 19th century Russo-Turkish wars, Abkhazian nobility was split along religious lines, with Christians being generally pro-Russian, and Muslims siding with the Ottomans against Russia.
 Russia's final victory in the area in the 1860s-1870s and two Abkhazian revolts forced most of Muslim Abkhaz to emigrate to the Ottoman Empire as Muhajirs in the 1870s.

 Thousands of Abkhaz, known as muhajirun, fled Abkhazia for Ottoman Empire in the mid-19th century after resisting the Russian conquest of the Caucasus.
 Today, Turkey is home to the world's largest Abkhaz diaspora community.
 Size estimates vary - Diaspora leaders say 1 million people; Abkhaz estimates range from 150,000 to 500,000.
+In the Caucasus, Governor-General G.S.
+Golitsyn reported to Konstantin Pobedonostsev, ober-procurator of the Holy Synod, in 1901 with alarm about a "massive movement of the Abkhaz to Islam" in Abkhazia, a matter "especially dangerous on a frontier that borders Muslim states".

 In 2009, Muslims in Abkhazia for the first time received an invitation from the King of Saudi Arabia to go on the Hajj to Mecca.

 On 19 December 2011, the Spiritual Board of the Muslims in Abkhazia held its fourth congress, after the death of its Chairman First Mufti of Abkhazia Adlia Gablia.
-Salikh Kvaratskhelia was elected the new Chairman, Roman Jugelia and Timur Dzyba Deputy Chairmen.
+Salikh Kvaratskhelia was elected the new chairman, Roman Jugelia and Timur Dzyba Deputy Chairmen.